ClarkyKent/ingress_scraper/README.md

 # ingress_scraper
-This repo is no longer uneder devlopment hence, no support.
+This repo is no longer under devlopment, hence no support and no new fetures.
 Please use improved version of [Scraper here](https://github.com/ccev/intelwatcher) by ccev.